 - Then add the crushed green chili paste, cumin powder and rock salt (sendha namak).
 You can also add some chopped coriander and ginger paste.
 Mix everything well.

-- Add 1 or 2 tbsp water in parts and knead to a smooth dough.
+- Add 1 or 2 tablespoons of water in parts and knead to a smooth dough.
 The addition of water depends on the quality of flour.
 Hence add as accordingly.
 Make sure you don't add too much of water.
 Allow the dough to come at room temperature as it will be slightly warm due to the addition of the hot mashed potatoes.

-method of rolling rajgira roti
+Method of rolling rajgira roti

 - Make a small or medium sized balls from the dough.
 Dust with amaranth flour.